Advanced Trusts Law Forum

 Henry Stokes, Group General Counsel and Company Secretary, Perpetual Guardian

-Henry Stokes has been in private practice and acted as in-house counsel for a combined period of over 20 years.
-He is currently General Counsel, for Perpetual Guardian.
+Henry Stokes has been in private practice and acted as in-house counsel for a combined period of over 29 years.
+He is currently Group General Counsel & Company Secretary, for Perpetual Guardian.
 Henry specialises in the areas of wills, estates, trusts (both family and charitable) and protection of personal and property rights matters, including appearing in the Family Court, High Court and Court of Appeal.
 Henry advises on all areas from the preparation and implementation stages through to the disputes, claims and proceedings stages.
-Henry is an advocate for the trustee industry working together to provide world class trustee services to New Zealanders and is focused on the industry being fully prepared for the new Trusts Act 2019 implementation date of January 2021.
+He is a key member of the Group Leadership Team at Perpetual Guardian which are responsible for the strategic direction of the Group.
+Henry is an advocate for the trustee industry working together to provide world class trustee services to New Zealanders.

 WEB259NZA07